Skip To Content

 Myth 6: White Teeth Are Healthy Teeth

 Whiter teeth are not always healthier teeth.
+That’s a potentially dangerous dental myth to believe.
 Teeth begin white, and over time, they can become discolored through staining or damage.
 Whitening teeth may leave the underlying cause of discoloration unaddressed.
-If your teeth are losing their luster, speak to your dentist about why.
+If your teeth are losing their luster, consult your dentist to determine the cause and learn about the importance of dental hygiene.

 Myth 7: Charcoal Toothpaste Is Better

-Charcoal toothpaste is marketed for whitening but in reality, it offers little protection for teeth.
-Charcoal toothpaste actually works against teeth by absorbing protective agents meant to keep teeth healthy and strong.
+Charcoal toothpaste is marketed for whitening, but in reality, it offers little protection for teeth.
+Charcoal toothpaste works against teeth by absorbing protective agents meant to keep teeth healthy and strong.

 Myth 8: Kids Don’t Need to Brush Baby Teeth

-Poor oral health early on can lead to lifelong complications.
-Kids should start brushing twicer per day as soon as they have teeth.
-Tooth decay in children can lead to health concerns long after their baby teeth are gone.
+Poor oral health and believing common dental myths early on as a parent can lead to lifelong complications for your children.
+Children should start brushing their teeth twice a day as soon as they get their teeth.
+Tooth decay in children can lead to long-term health concerns even after their baby teeth have fallen out.

 Myth 9: Enamel Loss Causes Sensitivity

 Tooth sensitivity has many causes.
-Enamel loss can lead to sensitivity, but so can tooth grinding (bruxism), abrasive toothpaste and more.
+Enamel loss can lead to sensitivity, but so can tooth grinding (bruxism), the use of abrasive toothpaste, and other factors.
 If you’re experiencing tooth sensitivity, discuss these symptoms with your dentist.

 Myth 10: Gum Disease Is Only a Concern for Your Mouth

-The bacteria present in gum disease can spread to other parts of your body, and there are more and more studies that have connected gum disease to whole-body health concerns.
+The bacteria present in gum disease can spread to other parts of the body, and numerous studies conducted by dentists have linked gum disease to whole-body health concerns.
 Gum disease may be linked to heart disease, diabetes, and some forms of cancer.

 Myth 11: If You Have No Oral Health Concerns, There’s No Need for an Exam

 An exam is the best way to spot trouble before it starts.
-The longer problems go undetected or untreated, the harder they are to treat when you do start to notice them.
-Semi-annual dental exams for adults and kids are the best way to maintain optimal oral health — so even if you don’t notice anything amiss, it’s best to still schedule routine dental checkups.
+The longer problems go undetected or untreated, the more difficult they become to treat when you finally begin to notice them.
+Semi-annual dental exams for adults and kids are the best way to maintain optimal oral health, so even if you don’t see anything amiss, it’s best to schedule routine dental checkups.
+You can also use these appointments to ask a professional about dental myths and receive facts about dental hygiene.

-Proactive dental care is the best defense against tooth decay, gum disease and other threats to dentistry.
-To speak to a dentist about your oral health, or to schedule an examination, book online or call us at 212-355-2290.
+Proactive dental care is the best defense against tooth decay, gum disease, and sometimes dangerous dental myths.
+To speak to a dentist about your oral health or to schedule an examination, book online or call us at 212-355-2290.
+Let 209 NYC Dental be your partner in achieving and maintaining a healthy smile.

 You Might Also Like